 Once the milk gets to that temp, turn off the heat, and add in the vinegar.
 Stir in the vinegar for about 30 seconds so it evenly mixes in with the milk.
 It will start to curdle almost immediately.

-Add a lid to the pot and allow it to sit undisturbed for about 5 minutes.
+Add a lid to the pot and allow it to sit undisturbed for about 15 to 20 minutes.

 NOTE: Classic cheesemaking uses ingredients like citric acid and rennet.
 But white distilled vinegar works too!
 It turns out a little different but still amazing.